-- Recognizing that there is not a "one size fits all" set of rules. - Organizing policy areas into four groups that recognize current land use patterns, the prevalence of modes of travel other than the single occupant vehicle, and the planning vision for different parts of the County. - Creating a spectrum of policy area-based transportation tests that are appropriate for each group, with a strong focus on transit accessibility. - Updating trip generation rates for areas that still have transportation tests to reflect current land use patterns and travel behavior. - Creating an ability to adjust trip generation rates based on reduced parking. - Creating a new system for evaluating local area transportation conditions that does not rely solely on Critical Lane Volume, but rather focuses on operational and network analyses. - Directing transportation impact taxes to the geographic area where they are being collected for our Metro Station Policy Areas. - Creating the ability to adjust transportation impact taxes to better incentivize reduced parking
+- Recognizing that there is not a "one size fits all" set of rules. - Organizing policy areas into four groups that recognize current land use patterns, the prevalence of modes of travel other than the single occupant vehicle, and the planning vision for different parts of the County. - Creating a spectrum of policy area-based transportation tests that are appropriate for each group, with a strong focus on transit accessibility.
+Some groups such as the "Core" and the "Rural" areas will not have policy area transit accessibility tests. - Updating trip generation rates for areas that still have transportation tests to reflect current land use patterns and travel behavior. - Creating an ability to adjust trip generation rates based on reduced parking. - Creating a new system for evaluating local area transportation conditions that does not rely solely on Critical Lane Volume, but rather focuses on other tools such as Synchro, Vehicle Miles Traveled, and NADMS rates. - Directing transportation impact taxes to the geographic area where they are being collected for the "Core" policy areas. - Creating the ability to adjust transportation impact taxes to better incentivize reduced parking.